KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/1. The Wound/The Wounded/Wounded Priestesses.md

 ## Succession
 - Current priestesses help identify their potential successors
-- The transfer of knowledge occurs through a dangerous mystical ceremony
+- The transfer of knowledge occurs through a mystical ceremony
-- If a priestess dies before passing on their knowledge, emergency measures exist
+- If a priestess dies before passing on their knowledge, emergency measures exist Each member of [[The Godwounded#The Inner Circle|The Echo Chamber]] holds portions of the full [[Wound Containment|ritual]]
-- Some knowledge can only be transferred at specific celestial alignments
 - Failed transfers have led to lost knowledge and ritual adaptations